All medical procedures carry risks. For detailed risks, see our FAQs.

 • Congenital differences: Ear shape or structural variations present from birth.

-• Previous surgery or injury: Correction or refinement after an earlier procedure or trauma.
+• Previous surgery or injury: Correction after an earlier procedure or trauma.

 • Earlobe concerns: Stretched, torn, or enlarged earlobes.